Natural Gas Futures & Options Expiry 2026

 copyToClipboard

-Natural gas expiry refers to the specific date when the futures or options contract between the buyer and seller (at a specific price) for the commodity expires.
+Natural gas expiry refers to the date on which the futures or options contract between the buyer and seller (at a specific price) for the commodity expires.
 Here is a guide to the same below.

 What is Natural Gas Futures & Options Expiry?

-The expiry of natural gas futures and options contracts refers to the particular date when these agreements between buyers and sellers (at predetermined prices) expire.
+The expiry of natural gas futures and options contracts refers to the date on which these agreements between buyers and sellers (at predetermined prices) expire.
 Natural gas futures contracts expire three business days before the first calendar day of the delivery month.
-Traders may enter or exit their positions any time before one day prior to the date of expiry in the physically delivered contract.
+Traders may enter or exit their positions at any time up to one day before the expiry date in the physically delivered contract.

-Natural gas options contracts are agreements giving buyers the right, minus the obligation, to buy or sell a particular quantity of the commodity at a predetermined price on or before the expiration date.
+Natural gas options contracts are agreements that give buyers the right, but not the obligation, to buy or sell a specified quantity of the commodity at a predetermined price on or before the expiration date.
 They are derivatives, i.e. instruments whose value derives from the underlying natural gas market.
-The options expiry indicates the date when the contract is no longer valid and cannot be traded anymore.
+The options expiry indicates the date on which the contract is no longer valid and cannot be traded.

 On this date, any outstanding ITM or in-the-money options contracts are settled, usually through devolving into an equivalent futures contract.
-If the option is not closed before expiry, it may necessitate the physical delivery of natural gas, which is impractical for a large number of traders.
-In this context, there is the choice of a rollover in commodity contracts.
-Traders may use this route to roll over positions by closing their current contracts and opening new ones with later dates of expiry.
+If the option is not closed before expiry, it may require physical delivery of natural gas, which is impractical for many traders.
+In this context, there is the option to rollover commodity contracts.
+Traders may use this route to roll over positions by closing their current contracts and opening new ones with later expiry dates.

 Contract Launch Date